-Removing even one hand or foot can reduce your ability to control the UTV or could cause you to lose your balance and fall out of UTV.
+Removing even one hand or foot can reduce your ability to control the UTV or could cause you to lose your balance and fall off the UTV.

-Always keep both hands on the steering wheel and both feet on the footrest of your UTV during operation.
+Always keep both hands on the steering wheel and both feet on the footrests of your UTV during operation.